OpenROV/openrov-hardware/README.md

 License
 -------

-This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
-To view a copy of this license, visit <http://creativecommons.org/licenses/by-sa/3.0/> or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.
+This work is licensed under the  Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit <http://creativecommons.org/licenses/by-nc-sa/4.0/> or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.

 *Some portions of code may be subject to different licensing agreements.